-Recruiters are always looking for candidates who are charismatic, proactive, take initiative and can adapt to any social or professional climate.
-A polished resume and top class recommendation takes the candidate closer to their dream job.
+Recruiters are always looking for candidates who are charismatic, proactive, takes initiative and can adapt to any social or professional climate.
+But there are always more than it meets the eye.
+A candidate cannot be judged based on what is written on their resume.
+A polished resume and top class recommendation take the candidate closer to their dream job.
 But recruiters indulge in carefully tailored processes to identify those candidates that fit into their companies like a glove.
-Personality tests go a long way in fortifying faith in the recruiter’s hiring decision.
+Personality tests go a long way in fortifying faith in the recruiter ’s hiring decision.
 They ensure that the candidate chosen will remain loyal and true to the company.
 With recruitment processes becoming more streamlined, the personality test is arguably the best judge of a candidate’s suitability for a position.

 Here are five personality tests that recruiters can use.

-This self introspective test was created by mother daughter duo, Katherine Cook Briggs and Isabel Briggs Myers, and is based off Carl Jung’s classification of personalities.
+This self-introspective test was created by a mother-daughter duo, Katherine Cook Briggs, and Isabel Briggs Myers, and is based on Carl Jung’s classification of personalities.
 It is scientifically backed and has set the bar for psychological assessments of personality.
 The test aims to classify the candidates according to four pairs of dichotomies – sensing or intuition, feeling or thinking, introversion or extroversion and judging or perceiving.
 This helps recruiters understand the way in which candidates perceive what’s around them.
-The tests results makes recruiters aware of the candidate’s shortcomings and strengths.
-Self actualization is an indispensable part of learning which is the main reason recruiters incorporate this personality test.
+The tests results make recruiters aware of the candidate’s shortcomings and strengths.
+Self-actualization is an indispensable part of learning which is the main reason recruiters incorporate this personality test.
 Over 70% of the Fortune 500 Companies use the Myers-Briggs Test.

 The Caliper Profile

 Used by thousands of businesses worldwide, the Caliper Profile is the psychological assessment quiz that has been structured by the talent management company, Caliper.
 With over 150 questions and two hours writing time, employers have a more comprehensive personality profile of their applicants.
-The profile is a scientific instruments which provides concrete results on a candidate’s potential to grow, motivators and natural strengths.
-Created nearly half century ago, the caliper profile analyzes more than 25 personality traits relating to job performance thereby providing conclusive results that examine both the positives and the negatives of the candidate objectively.
+The profile is a scientific instrument which provides concrete results on a candidate’s potential to grow, motivators and natural strengths.
+Created nearly half-century ago, the calliper profile analyzes more than 25 personality traits relating to job performance thereby providing conclusive results that examine both the positives and the negatives of the candidate objectively.

 Employee Personality Profile

-The DISC assessment is a tool that is used to analyze behavior on the basis of a theory proposed by William Moulton Marston.
-Walter Clarke took this theory and developed the first DISC assessment which identifies four different behavior traits namely dominance (D), inducement (I), submission (S) and compliance (C).
+The DISC assessment is a tool that is used to analyze behaviour on the basis of a theory proposed by William Moulton Marston.
+Walter Clarke took this theory and developed the first DISC assessment which identifies four different behaviour traits namely dominance (D), inducement (I), submission (S) and compliance (C).
 The results generated by this personality test help to better understand the temperament and interpersonal relations of the candidates.
-The test scores participants in all the behavior categories which provides the recruiters with a comprehensive profile of the same.
-DISC assessments provide outcomes which maker hiring efforts more fool proof and beneficial in the long run.
+The test scores participants in all the behaviour categories which provide the recruiters with a comprehensive profile of the same.
+DISC assessments provide outcomes which maker hiring efforts more foolproof and beneficial in the long run.

 Sixteen Personality Factor Questionnaire